SWIFTSIM/SWIFT/doc/RTD/source/FriendsOfFriends/parameter_description.rst

 the parameter ``black_hole_seed_halo_mass_Msun`` which is expressed in solar masses.

+There are two ways to invoke FOF on the fly for purposes other than black hole
+seeding:

-Currently the only way to invoke FOF on the fly for purposes other than black hole seeding is to set the ``invoke_fof`` parameter in the ``Snapshots`` section of the parameter file.
+Firstly, one can switch on the ``invoke_fof`` parameter in the ``Snapshots`` section of the parameter file.
+This will produce a catalogue every time the code writes a snapshot.

+The second option is to set ``dump_catalogue_when_seeding`` in the ``FOF`` section.
+This will force the code to write a catalogue every time the BH seeding code is run.

 ------------------------